-Source: czb analysis of NDDOT traffic counts Intersections or crossing that need attention
+Source: czb analysis of NDDOT traffic counts

 Pedestrian safety issues exist throughout the core, especially as it relates to school walking routes While pedestrian and bicycle safety and convenience have become more prominent issues in Fargo than they were in previous eras, substantial room for improvement remains.
 A Safe Routes to School Plan completed for Fargo in 2020 found numerous opportunities to improve pedestrian safety in core neighborhoods-in areas adjacent to schools and along key streets leading to school facilities.
-Source: Fargo Safe Routes to School Plan Safe Routes to Schools Opportunities
+Safe Routes to Schools Opportunities Intersections or crossing that need attention Sidewalks in need of